TheGreatMarksman/greek-new-testament-with-parsing/README.md

 ## Getting Started
+To see program results:
+  Open `output/full_word_classification.xlsx`.

+To reproduce program results:
   1. Clone this repository
   2. Clone the repositories and download the files in the Data Sources section above
   3. Place the folders and files in  `external_sources`.
   4. Run `main/ParseNewTestament.py`